sajidahmed21/Poppin/deliverables/product.md

 is not social at all.

 `PRODUCT` is a social network for events, enabling the end-user to discover events in his/her vicinity which cater to his/her preferences.
+How we cater to personal interests through the use of "communities" is the key factor differentiating us from competitors.

 The `PRODUCT` mobile application (iOS & Android) provides the end-user with an interactive map and event listing, featuring all events within